A Local's Favourite Caves in Iceland

 Stóri-Hellir cave in Hellisskógur forest

-Another haunted cave is to be found in Hellisskógur forest by Selfoss town in South Iceland.
+Another haunted cave is found in Hellisskógur forest near Selfoss, in South Iceland.
 It is called Stóri-Hellir or the Big Cave.

-A ghost with a blue scarf was often spotted here.
-It is a sad story, as a young man with a broken heart reportedly hung himself in this blue scarf while grieving for his lost love :(
+A ghost with a blue scarf was sometimes spotted here.
+It is a sad story, as a young man with a broken heart reportedly hanged himself with a blue scarf while grieving for his lost love :(

-This cave is ancient and the basalt is around 0.7-3.1 million years old!
-It was used to keep sheep and store hay, but as you can see from the photo above then it is now used for picnics and gatherings.
+This cave is ancient, and the basalt is around 0.7-3.1 million years old!
+It was used to keep sheep and store hay, but as you can see from the photo above, it is now used for picnics and gatherings.

 Sönghellir - the Singing Cave at KirkjubæjarklausturSönghellir Kirkjubæjarklaustur